-However, the extent to which the number of new hires choose the new DC plan could have an impact on costs tied to cash flow and liquidity needs in the future.
-If a "high number" of new hires, or new hires with "high" salary, elected the DC plan, it could lead to a situation in which not enough cash flow and liquidity were available for the support of benefit payments in the future.
-In other words, if a high number of new hires/salaries elected the DC plan, it could trigger an adjustment to the assumed rate of return (AROR) on investments in the MPSERS hybrid, which would affect the State's pension and retiree health care investment portfolios, and likely would necessitate additional deposits into those systems to ensure sufficient cash flow and liquidity.
-Conversely, if a "high number" of new hires/salaries did not choose the DC plan, there likely would be no adjustment needed to the AROR.
+However, the extent to which the number of new hires choose the new DC plan could impact costs tied to cash flow and liquidity needs in the future.
+If a 'high number' of new hires, or new hires with 'high' salary, elect the DC plan, it could lead to a situation where not enough cash flow and liquidity were available for the support of benefit payments in the future.
+In other words, if a high number of new hires/salaries elect the DC plan, it could trigger an adjustment to the assumed rate of return (AROR) on investments in the MPSERS hybrid, which would impact the State's pension and retiree health care investment portfolios, and likely would necessitate additional deposits into those systems to ensure sufficient cash flow and liquidity.
+Conversely, if a 'high number' of new hires/salaries did not choose the DC plan, there likely would be no adjustment needed to the AROR.

-At this time, it is impossible to determine the point at which an adjustment in assumed rates of return would be necessary to preserve principle in the investment systems.
-The ORS has indicated that the experience study that would be analyzed in five years likely would provide a better understanding of how many and which type of new hires ended up choosing either the hybrid or the DC.
-At that time, and given that experience, the State Treasurer could review the experience, along with projected cash flow needs, and decide if adjustments to ARORs (and corresponding increased funding requirements) would be beneficial or necessary for the pension systems, or if the existing ARORs would be sufficient for cash flow and liquidity.
+It is impossible to determine at this point in time where the line is that would necessitate an adjustment in assumed rates of return to preserve principle in the investment systems.
+The ORS has indicated that the experience study that will be analyzed in five years' time likely will provide a better understanding of how many and which type of new hires end up choosing either the hybrid or the DC.
+At that time, and given that experience, the State Treasurer could review that experience, along with projected cash flow needs, and decide if adjustments to ARORs (and corresponding increased funding requirements) would be beneficial or necessary for the pension systems, or if the existing ARORs would be sufficient for cash flow and liquidity.

-Under current law (with an open hybrid), ORS provided an estimated long-range negative draw on beginning-of-year assets (a measurement of cash flow) at roughly 4%, which was acceptable for cash flow purposes, and did not necessitate a change in rates of return to preserve principle.
-Under a scenario where the hybrid plan was entirely closed today (which is not proposed in this substitute bill), the estimated draw was a negative 16%, which is what would have triggered the lowering of ARORs, generating increased UAAL, and necessitating additional annual payments in the hundreds of millions of dollars.
+Under current law (with an open hybrid), ORS provided an estimated long-range negative draw on beginning of year assets (a measurement of cash flow) at roughly 4%, which was acceptable for cash flow purposes, and did not necessitate a change in rates of return to preserve principle.
+Under a scenario where the hybrid plan were entirely closed today (which is not proposed in this substitute), the estimated draw was a negative 16%, which is what would have triggered the lowering of ARORs, generating increased UAAL, necessitating additional annual payments in the hundreds of millions of dollars.
 Therefore, those are the two extremes: a negative 4% to a negative 16% drain on beginning-of-year assets.

 Under this bill, the cash flow analysis varies based on the percentage of people choosing the hybrid.
-If 10% of people chose the new hybrid, the negative draw is estimated at 10%; if 20% chose the new hybrid, the negative draw would be 8%;, and if 50% chose the new hybrid, the negative long-range draw on assets would be 5%.
-Therefore, a future analysis of actual participation rates under the two options (the new hybrid and new DC) and those impacts on cash flow analyses likely would be necessary to ensure sufficient liquidity in the long run.
+If 10% of people chose the new hybrid, the negative draw was estimated at 10%; if 20% chose the new hybrid, the negative draw was 8%;, and if 50% chose the new hybrid, the negative long-range draw on assets was 5%.
+Therefore, a future analysis of actual participation rates under the two options (the new hybrid and new DC) and those impacts on cash flow analyses likely will be necessary to ensure sufficient liquidity in the long run.